OluwadareLab/TADMaster/README.md

 ## STEP B: Bed file Upload
  Next, **copy** the `.bed` files you want to **perform analysis** on into the directory path specified below based on the pathway you followed above.
+ <br /> *We have provided two example bed files you can use as a sample in the Data Folder*
 > -  Path to copy the bed files into:  `job_tadmaster/output/NoMatrixProvided/` .
 _where_
 > 		- `job_tadmaster` by default is the name of the _passive output directory_ extracted in Step A into the TADMaster directory.
 Passive because it wasn't specified by you.